-Lloyds Bank Plc 9 Birmingham Road Sutton Colfield Birmingham B73 5PT

-Solicitors Browne Jacobson
+Bankers Lloyds Bank Plc 9 Birmingham Road Sutton Coldfield Birmingham B73 5PT Solicitors Browne Jacobson 15th Floor 103 Colmore Row Birmingham B3 3AG

-15th Floor

-103 Colmore Row Birmingham B3 3AG

-Trustees' Report For the Year Ended 31 August 2022
+Trustees' Report For the Year Ended 31 August 2023

-The Trustees present their annual report together with the financial statements and auditor's report of the Sutton Coldfield Grammar School for Girls Academy Trust ("the Academy Trust") for the period from 1 September 2021 to 31 August 2022.
+The Trustees present their annual report together with the financial statements and auditor's report of the Sutton Coldfield Grammar School for Girls Academy Trust ("the Academy Trust") for the year from 1 September 2022 to 31 August 2023.
 The annual report serves the purposes of both a Trustees' report and a Directors' report, including a strategic report, under company law.

 Established in 1929, Sutton Coldfield Grammar School for Girls ("the School") has developed in both size and prestige and became an Academy Trust in 2011.
-The School is a thriving community of approximately 1,228 students, celebrated for academic excellence, creativity, and enrichment opportunities.
+The School is a thriving community of 1,219 students, celebrated for academic excellence, creativity, and enrichment opportunities.
 It is a positive, happy and purposeful learning environment in which staff and students are fully engaged.
-There is a commitment to a broad and balanced education with a rich combination of academic, practical and creative activities.
-Learning takes place not only in lessons but also through extra-curricular clubs and societies.
+Our vision is for all to have a love of learning, a positive and resilient approach with a strong sense of community.
+Each individual will be encouraged to be aspirational, prepared for their future and inspired to make a difference.